xhf-F/cocoa_des_y3/README.md

     |    |   +-- cov_unblinded_11_13_20.txt

 ### Step 1: create the project name and associated repository
   Repository names should always start with the prefix `cocoa_` followed by the project's name.
 Given how the bash scripts that automate Cocoa tasks were written, users must follow our proposed naming convention to avoid undefined behavior.

-### Step 2: create the project's repository structure
+The project's repository structure must be the following

 Every project must have the following structure